 - Assign individual(s) responsible for managing internal FOSS compliance.
-The FOSS Compliance role and the FOSS Liaison can may be the same individual. - FOSS compliance management activity is sufficiently resourced: - Time to perform the role has been allocated; and - o Commercially reasonable budget has been allocated. - Assign responsibilities to develop and maintain FOSS compliance policy and processes; - Legal expertise pertaining to FOSS compliance is accessible to the FOSS Compliance role (e.g., could be internal or external); and - Escalation path is available for resolution of FOSS compliance issues.
+The FOSS Compliance role and the FOSS Liaison may be the same individual. - FOSS compliance management activity is sufficiently resourced: - Time to perform the role has been allocated; and - o Commercially reasonable budget has been allocated. - Assign responsibilities to develop and maintain FOSS compliance policy and processes; - Legal expertise pertaining to FOSS compliance is accessible to the FOSS Compliance role (e.g., could be internal or external); and - A process exists for the resolution of FOSS compliance issues.

 2.2.1 Name of persons, group or function in FOSS Compliance role(s) internally identified.
 2.2.2 Identify source of legal expertise available to FOSS Compliance role(s) which could be internal or external.
-2.2.3 A documented procedure exists that assigns internal responsibilities for FOSS compliance. • 2.2.4 A documented procedure exists for handling review and remediation of non-compliant cases.
+2.2.3 A documented procedure exists that assigns internal responsibilities for FOSS compliance.
+2.2.4 A documented procedure exists for handling the review and remediation of noncompliant cases.